The following comprehensive guide outlines the process of transferring ownership of a second-hand vehicle between two people in Spain.

 Once you have all of these documents you will need to make an appointment at your local Jefatura de Tráfico (Provincial Traffic Office) within 30 days.
 To do this you will need to call 060.

-Prior to attending your appointment at the traffic office, you will need to go to the local tax office (Hacienda) to pay the transfer tax (Modelo 620 form) which is around 4% of the sale price.
+Prior to attending your appointment at the traffic office, you will need to go to the local tax office (Hacienda) to pay the transfer tax (Modelo 620 form) which is around 4% of the official/fiscal value of the vehicle.
 You can download the form at http://www.agenciatributaria.es/AEAT.internet/en_gb/GC12/informacion.shtml

 When the transfer tax has been paid, you will need to attend your appointment at the Jefatura de Tráfico office and pay a fee and also provide them with the receipt/proof that the transfer tax has been paid.
 You will then need to present the official with the rest of your documentation listed in the buyers section above.